twilson63/zeke/readme.md

 ## Why

-I <3 `CoffeeKup`, its just `CoffeeScript`, which is just `Javascript`, etc.  But Zeke adds some awesome `broadway` plugin sugar to keep the core super simple and enables anyone to create plugin to `optimize` the compiler, or add `stylus` or anything you want, and every one gets the bet of both worlds.
-It is super simple to add your own plug-in.
+I <3 `CoffeeKup`, its just `CoffeeScript`, which is just `Javascript`, etc.  But Zeke adds some awesome `broadway` plugin sugar to keep the core super simple and enables anyone to create plugin to `optimize` the compiler, or add `stylus` or anything you want, and everyone gets the best of both worlds.
+It is simple to add your own plug-in.
 Just see one of the examples above.

 The goal of this project is to maintain a super simple core `CoffeeKup` template engine and add a rich plugin system so it can work for everyone.